 You'll need less than 10 ingredients to make this cinnamon roll in a mug, and you probably have most of them in your kitchen already.

-There are also very few steps to this recipe too.
+There are also very few steps to this keto cinnamon rolls recipe too.
 Which is always a bonus in my mind.

 It's a "one bowl" recipe, which means all of the ingredients just get added to a single bowl.
 And once you've added the ingredients to your bowl all you'll need to do is mix, form, roll, and cook.

-With that being said, for an in-depth explanation on how to make keto cinnamon rolls check out the video above.
+With that being said, for an in-depth explanation of how to make keto cinnamon rolls check out the video above.